vectordotdev/vector/docs/usage/configuration/transforms/field_filter.md

   # * no default
   inputs = ["my-source-id"]

-  # The target field to compare against the `value`.
+  # The target log field to compare against the `value`.
   #
   # * required
   # * no default